hitoshi-watase/sercrod/docs/reference/directives/ws-send.md

 #### Summary

-`*ws-send` sends a message through the active WebSocket connection managed by the same Nablla host.
+`*ws-send` sends a message through the active WebSocket connection managed by the same Sercrod host.
 It is an action directive for regular elements (for example `<button>`, `<a>`, or `<input>`).
-The directive has an alias `n-ws-send` and supports an optional `*ws-to` attribute that selects a specific WebSocket URL using Nablla’s text expansion.
+The directive has an alias `n-ws-send` and supports an optional `*ws-to` attribute that selects a specific WebSocket URL using Sercrod’s text expansion.

 Use `*ws-send` when you already have one or more WebSocket connections open (via `*websocket` or the `websocket` helper) and want a declarative way to send messages in response to clicks.